 Acute Medical Unit (AMU)

-The acute assessment physiotherapy team covers all acute assessment wards, including AMU Red and Yellow Surgical Assessment, Short Stay Unit (SSU), Acute Cardiac Unit (ACU) and frailty wards.
+The acute assessment Physiotherapy team covers all acute assessment wards, including AMU Red and Yellow Surgical Assessment, Short Stay Unit (SSU), Acute Cardiac Unit (ACU) and frailty wards.

 Physiotherapists provide quality standard physical assessments to various medical diagnoses meeting the guidelines of the National Institute for Health and Care Excellence (NICE) and also adheres to East and North Hertfordshire NHS Trust values.